puppetlabs/puppet-docs/source/puppet/5.3/services_agent_windows.markdown

 In addition to local logging, Puppet agent submits a [report][] to the Puppet master after each run.
 (This can be disabled by setting [`report = false`](./configuration.html#report) in [puppet.conf][].)

+### Setting Puppet Agent CPU priority

+When CPU usage is high, try lowering the priority of the Puppet Agent service.
+This can be achieved using the [process priority setting](https://puppet.com/docs/puppet/5.3/configuration.html#priority), a cross platform configuration option.
+This can also be set in the Puppet Master.